Developer Transition Kit: Intel Developer Transition Kit (2005)

 During Apple's 2005–2006 transition from PowerPC to Intel processors, the company made available the first Developer Transition Kit (DTK), a prototype Intel-based Mac computer for developers.

 During Apple's 2005 Worldwide Developers Conference, then-CEO Steve Jobs emphasized the non-commercial nature of the prototype hardware: "This is a development platform only.
 This is not a product; this will never be shipped as a product.
 It’s just for you guys to get started in development.
 You actually have to return them by the end of 2006.
 We don’t want them floating around out there.
 These are not products."

-The computer identified itself as "Apple Development Platform" (ADP2,1), and consisted of a 3.6 GHz Intel Pentium 4 processor, 1 GB DDR2 RAM, 160 GB SATA hard disk drive, and optical disk drive in a Power Mac G5 case slightly modified with an altered cooling system.
+The computer identified itself as "Apple Development Platform" (ADP2,1), and consisted of a 3.6 GHz Intel Pentium 4 Prescott 2M 660 processor, 1 GB DDR2 RAM, 160 GB SATA hard disk drive, and optical disk drive in a Power Mac G5 case slightly modified with an altered cooling system.
 Connectivity included USB 2.0, FireWire 400, and Gigabit Ethernet.
 Software included Xcode 2.1 and a version of Mac OS X 10.4.1 which runs on Intel's x86 architecture.

 The Intel DTK was available to software developers on a loan basis, and Apple required developers to return the prototype computers to the company within a week of December 31, 2006.
 Apple required developers to be a Select or Premier Apple Developer Connect (ADC) member, with memberships starting at US$499 per year and additional requirement to pay US$999 to receive an Intel DTK.
 Apple then offered developers a free Intel-based iMac in exchange for sending back the DTK.
 The Intel DTK would be directly succeeded by the first-generation Mac Pro.

 Apple Silicon Developer Transition Kit (2020)

 Specifications

-At the 2020 Worldwide Developers Conference, on June 22, 2020, Apple announced another Developer Transition Kit (DTK) intended to assist software developers during the transition of the Mac platform to the ARM architecture.
+At the Worldwide Developers Conference, on June 22, 2020, Apple announced another Developer Transition Kit intended to assist software developers during the transition of the Mac platform to the ARM architecture.
 Described informally as "an iPad in a Mac mini’s body," the DTK carries a model number of A2330 and identifies itself as "Apple Development Platform."
 It consisted of an A12Z processor, 16 GB RAM, 512 GB SSD, and a variety of common I/O ports (USB-C, USB-A, HDMI 2.0, and Gigabit Ethernet) in a Mac mini case.
 Support for wireless communication based upon Wi-Fi 5 (802.11ac) and Bluetooth 5.0 was included, while Thunderbolt 3 support, built-in to every Mac commercially available as of June 2020, was not included.
 It eventually appeared in the first three models of Apple silicon Macs, operating in Thunderbolt 3/USB4 mode.
 The DTK came preloaded with beta versions of macOS 11 Big Sur.
-The A12Z DTK would be directly succeeded by the 2020 Mac mini with the M1 processor.
+The A12Z DTK would be directly succeeded by the 2020 Mac mini with the M1 chip.